Written by: DreamMeaning Editorial Team

 Frequently asked questions

-Is dreaming about a purple lighthouse a bad sign?
+Is dreaming about dreaming of a purple lighthouse a bad sign?

-Dreaming of a purple lighthouse is not inherently a bad sign.
-Instead, it often reflects a search for guidance and emotional clarity, encouraging personal reflection.
+Dreaming of a purple lighthouse is not inherently negative; it often reflects personal guidance or the need to seek clarity in life.

-What does it mean if I dream about a purple lighthouse repeatedly?
+What does it mean if I dream about dreaming of a purple lighthouse repeatedly?

 Dreams often appear during change